 I spoke with Mary.
-She had supervised pharmacy interns before but was not familiar with the new course.
-However, she advised me to have relevant SOPs ready for the student to read during their first day and to let the other staff know when the student would be coming.
+She had supervised pharmacy students before.
+She advised me to have relevant SOPs ready for the student to read during their first day and to let the other staff know when the student would be coming.

-I had an invitation from APPEL to attend an information event, but I couldn't attend as I was working late.
-Instead, I watched the online video of the information event.
-I read the Supervisors Handbook.
-Both the video and my handbook put my mind at ease.
-I read about the new 5-year integrated programme on the APPEL website and in the Supervisor's Handbook.
+I completed the APPEL Trainer Training Programme online and I read the Supervisors Handbook.
+Both the training and the handbook put my mind at ease.
+I read about the APPEL programme on the APPEL website and in the Supervisor's Handbook.

 I outlined a plan of possible activities for the student for the twelve weeks.
-The student phoned me prior to his placement and then came in to introduce himself.
+The student phoned me before his placement and then came in to introduce himself.
 When he came, he told me he had worked in a pharmacy before.
 He also had a college workbook to complete on placement.
-This changed my approach to the plan I had drawn up, so I agreed with my student that we would sit down together during his first week and make a new plan around his workbook activities, taking into account that he already had some experience in a pharmacy before.
+This changed my approach to the plan I had drawn up, so I agreed with the student that we would sit down together during his first week and make a new plan around his workbook activities, taking into account that he already had some experience in a pharmacy before.